 - Regenerating Health: Pretty standard for a modern shooter.
 Similar to the Rainbow Six: Vegas games, you actually can only survive a handful of bullets on Normal or Elite difficulty, so proper use of cover is pretty important.

 - Sir Swears-a-Lot: Every third or fourth word out of Marcinko's mouth is a swear.
 Unfortunately, the excessive use of profanity is one of the reasons why the game is so bad.
+According to people who've spoken to Dick Marcinko (or anyone who's read the book Rogue Warrior), the fictional Marcinko actually curses less than his real-life counterpart.

 - Stealth-Based Game: The Licensed Game has shades of this, with the player being able to sneak through enemies and stealth-kill them.
 Said gameplay mechanic would be reused in the 2010 Aliens vs. Predator game.